 Non-replicating smallpox vaccine

 IMVAMUNE® is approved in Canada and in the European Union (marketed under the trade name IMVANEX®.
-Phase 3 registration trials are ongoing in the U.S.
+Phase 3 registration trials have been successfully concluded in the U.S. and filing of a BLA is expected in second half of 2018.

 IMVAMUNE is a non-replicating smallpox vaccine distributed in liquid-frozen formulation, suitable for use in people for whom replicating smallpox vaccines are contraindicated (e.g. people with HIV and atopic dermatitis).
 The vaccine is the only non-replicating smallpox vaccine approved in Europe for use in the general adult population.
 Although not yet approved in the United States, IMVAMUNE is currently stockpiled by the U.S. Government for emergency use in people for whom replicating smallpox vaccines are contraindicated.
-Registration studies are underway to support FDA approval for use of the vaccine in the entire population.
+Registration studies to support FDA approval for use of the vaccine in the entire population have been concluded and submisson of a BLA is expected in second half of 2018.

 Traditional smallpox vaccines are based on replicating vaccinia virus strains.
 Although these vaccines have been effective in preventing the disease, their use may be associated with an increased risk of adverse events, including death and severe disability.